 One of the most common questions asked is, “should I buy a new or used car?”
 Some people will only buy a used vehicle because they believe if they let someone else take the initial depreciation hit, they’ll save money in the long run.

-On the other hand, some people will only by a new car because they want the security of knowing the vehicle hasn't been beaten up or abused.
+On the other hand, some people will only buy a new car because they want the security of knowing the vehicle hasn’t been beaten up or abused.
 To these car buyers, this peace-of-mind is well worth the money being spent.

 Both arguments have valid excuses.
 But if you take both views into account, which one will give you the best value for your money?
 With used car prices higher than ever right now, to get the best deal, there are a few cars out there you may want to consider buying new instead of used.

 Our friends over at CarsDirect.com took a look at each vehicle segment and picked out the best vehicle that makes more sense to buy brand new instead of buying a 2014 or 2015 used model.